-1.26 The remainder of this report is set out as follows:

-- Chapter 2 provides an overview of the methodology used for the study; - Chapters 3 to 8 set out the Borough's environmental assets (e.g. ecology and geology, landscape and cultural) within 'Core Themes' and 'Sub Themes'.
-In each case, the relevant Chapter identifies and maps the sensitivity values for the environmental assets considered under that Theme; - Chapter 9 Uses Landscape Sensitivity Assessment (LSA) findings to present a picture of the Borough's landscape sensitivity.

-- Chapter 10 provides a composite map of 'layered sensitivities' and a narrative about environmental sensitivity in Wirral; - Chapter 11 considers variation in the potential for the generation of additional carbon emissions across the Borough, through an assessment of accessibility to key services; - Chapter 12 assesses the three Strategic Spatial Options identified by Wirral MBC in their Issues and Options Report (2020) according to their environmental sensitivity and potential for generation of carbon emissions; - Chapter 13 assesses each of Wirral's settlement areas in turn, and provides a narrative of the environmental sensitivity of the land on the urban edge, and of the potential for the generation of additional carbon emissions; and - Chapter 14 provides a brief overview of the key findings, discusses how this document should be used and identifies next steps and potential future updates.
+- 1.26 The remainder of this report is set out as follows: - Chapter 2- provides an overview of the methodology used for the study - Chapter 3 to 8- set out the Borough's environmental assets (e.g. ecology and geology, cultural heritage, land and soils and carbon storage assets) within 'Core Themes' and 'Sub Themes'.
+In each case, the relevant Chapter identifies and maps the sensitivity values for the environmental assets considered under that Theme; - Chapter 9 presents the Landscape Sensitivity Assessment (LSA) findings to provide a picture of Wirral's landscape sensitivity to development; - Chapter 10 provides a composite map of 'layered sensitivities' and a narrative about environmental sensitivity in Wirral; - Chapter 11 considers variation in the potential for the generation of additional carbon emissions across the Borough, through an assessment of accessibility to key services and discusses renewable energy potential across Wirral; - Chapter 12 assesses each of Wirral's settlement areas in turn, and provides a narrative of the environmental sensitivity of the land on the urban edge, and of the potential for the generation of additional carbon emissions; and - Chapter 13 provides a brief overview of the key findings, discusses how this document should be used and identifies next steps and potential future updates. - For maps created as part of this study, please refer to the accompanying Map Appendix document.